tbh272/Godot3DPlatformer/README.md

 ---

-## 💡 Want to Contribute or Improve It?

-I’d **love** to see what you do with this!
-If you want to share improvements or cool additions:
-- Fork the repo and submit a pull request. 🤝
-- Share your version on social media or the Godot community—tag me if you want! 😄
-- No pressure, though—this is your playground now!

----

 ## 🙌 A Quick Note

 This project is a learning journey, just like yours might be.
 If you’re new to Godot, don’t be afraid to dive in and mess around.
 If you’re a seasoned dev, I hope you find something useful to build upon.
 Either way, **have fun** and make something awesome! 🎉